retentionscience/scalafmt-plugin/README.md

 ## A plugin that fetches the latest `.scalafmt.conf` file and imports it into the current project.

 ### Notes
+1. Any changes to the company-wide Scala style should be made here
-1. Works with SBT 0.13.x and 1.x
+2. Works with SBT 0.13.x and 1.x
-2. Overwrites the existing file if it already exists
+3. Overwrites the existing file if it already exists

 ### How to use this plugin
 1. Add the latest `scalafmt-plugin` version to `plugins.sbt`